wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 From https://developer.pagerduty.com/documentation/integration/events

 1. When logged into an account, under the Services tab, click &#34;Add New Service&#34;.
 2. Enter a name for the service and select an escalation policy.
-Then, select &#34;Generic API&#34; for the Service Type.
+Then select &#34;Generic API&#34; for the Service Type.
 3. Click the &#34;Add Service&#34; button.
 4. Once the service is created, the service page will load.
 On this page the &#34;Service key&#34;, which is needed to access the API, will be visible.